-Diana co-launched and launched two eye-care information projects — an educational web resource called eyeX and an online community for patients with dry eye disease.
+Diana co-launched two eye-care information projects — an educational web resource called eyeX and an online community for patients with dry eye disease.
 Initially, Diana began co-hosting webinars with Drs.
 Richard Maharaj, Faran Vafaie and Karanveer Kamra on topics such as dry eye, glaucoma, specialty contact lenses and binocular vision.
 Through collaboration with both optometrists and ophthalmologists, these webinars have grown into the eyeX website.

 Diana has also begun to create information resources for patients through @MyDryEyeSpace, an online community specifically for patients with dry eye disease, a common and debilitating condition.
 She writes educational blogs, interacts with patients through social media (Instagram and Facebook) and also helps connect patients with optometrists who specialize in dry eye disease.

 “Now more than ever, people are searching online for medical information.
 Unreliable resources can be found on the internet and it can further perpetuate patient anxiety and cloud their judgement on diagnosis and treatment,” Diana says.
 “They need an online space that is patient-friendly, patient-focused and patient-centered and helps them find the answers they need”.

 On June 18th, The University of Waterloo hosted a virtual graduation for the Class of 2020, and Dr. Debbie Jones was invited by the class to give an online address for their virtual graduation ball.
 In her toast to the class, she had this to say.